Originally published in The Australian Literary Review, July 2010

 Salinger’s self-imposed silence gives Slawenski a juicy central mystery to chew on, but it also presents him with a problem.
 At the exact mid-point of Salinger’s life, the biographical evidence dries up.
 There weren’t many witnesses to his life in Cornish, and most of them have proved pretty good at keeping their mouths shut.
-The whopping exception is Salinger’s daughter Margaret, who in 2000 published a memoir called Dream Catcher.
+The whopping exception is Salinger’s daughter Margaret, who in the year 2000 published a memoir called Dream Catcher.
 That book contained many a scandalous revelation about Salinger’s late eccentricities: he drank his own urine, he spoke in tongues, he flirted with the teachings of L. Ron Hubbard.
 But Slawenski, wearing his fan’s hat, can’t bring himself to report such scurrilous stuff.
-He does note that Salinger “developed an intense interest” in various forms of alternative medicine, but declines to mention that one of his preferred home cures, according to Margaret, involved jamming blunt wooden dowels into his children’s flesh.
+He does note that J.D. “developed an intense interest” in various forms of alternative medicine, but declines to mention that one of his preferred home cures, according to Margaret, involved jamming blunt wooden dowels into his children’s flesh.

 This is a strange thing for someone who likes Salinger to want.
-But on the face of it, Slawenski does present some pretty startling evidence in favour of this view.
+But on the face of it, Slawenski does present some pretty startling evidence to support this view.
 Consider something that happened in 1951, before Catcher was even published.
 The Book of the Month Club had read the manuscript, and wanted to make the novel their summer choice.
 But they had reservations about its title.
 “When they asked Salinger to change it,” Slawenski reveals, “he became indignant.
 Refusing, he maintained that Holden Caulfield would not agree to the idea, and that was that.”

 When The Catcher in the Rye was chosen as the main selection of the Book-of-the-Month Club in 1951, the club’s editorial staff approached J. D. Salinger about changing that curious title.
 No, Salinger wrote back, ‘Holden Caulfield wouldn’t like that’ – and so the title remained …